activitree/meteor-push/README.md

 # Meteor Push Notifications with Firebase-Admin for IOS, Android and Web/PWA.
 **This is running in production with https://www.activitree.com**

+V1 -> V2: Breaking changes.
+Requires conversion of Tokens from APN to FCM (for IOS) and update of client and server configurations.
+Methods are more complex now, with more options and we included a path for Web/PWA implementation.

 If you are coming from RAIX:Push or from V1 of this package please make sure you update the following things:
 * Client startup configuration file
 * Server startup configuration file